Emily Black

 Emily Black is a British environmental scientist.
-As of June 2022, she is Professor of Meteorology at the University of Reading and a senior research fellow in National Centre for Atmospheric Science (Climate).
+As of July 2024, she is Professor of Meteorology at the University of Reading and a senior research fellow at the National Centre for Atmospheric Science (Climate).

 Background and scientific career

-Black completed an MA in Natural Sciences at Gonville and Caius College, University of Cambridge in 1996 and PhD at Wolfson College, University of Oxford in 1999.
+Black completed an MA in Natural Sciences at Gonville and Caius College, University of Cambridge in 1996 and a PhD at Wolfson College, University of Oxford in 1999.
 She moved to the National Centre for Atmospheric Science (Climate) at the University of Reading in 2000 and was promoted to Professor in 2018.
-Black leads the Tropical Applications of Meteorology using Satellite data (TAMSAT) programme which provides early warning of rainfall excess and deficit for the whole of Africa.
+Black leads the Tropical Applications of Meteorology using Satellite data (TAMSAT) programme, which provides early warning of rainfall excess and deficit for the whole of Africa.

 Research interests

-Black's research focusses on the variability in the hydrological cycle and its associated hazards, particularly relating to human impacts.
+Black's research focuses on variability in the hydrological cycle and its associated hazards, particularly those relating to human impacts.
 She is an expert in land-atmosphere interactions and their impact on climate.
-Black also advises policy and response to changing rainfall, primarily through the TAMSAT programme.
+Black also advises on policy and response to changing rainfall, primarily through the TAMSAT programme.